This is not a sponsored post. I purchased these fragrances on Black Friday, when Lancome had a huge sale on their website.

 This gourmand yet elegant composition is developed by perfumers Olivier Polge, Dominique Ropion and Anne Flipo.
 The final formula is the result achieved after three years of probation and 5000 versions.
 Iris is the key ingredient of the perfume, surrounded by orange blossoms and jasmine in the heart.
 The composition’s opening provides fruity flavors of black currant and pear, while the base is warm, gourmand and powdery due to almond-like accords of tonka bean, praline, patchouli and vanilla.

 To finalize, I would issue a word of caution to anyone who might be thinking of buying one of these fragrances as a blind buy.
 I don't think any of the above are 'safe' for that, because fragrance tastes are so personal, and so very different from person to person.
-Try before you buy.
+Try before you buy (for sure).
 It's always better to be safe than sorry.

 Now if I could just listen to my own advice...
 I don't trust myself to do so anymore.
 I was truly convinced last time that I would never blind buy again, lol.
 What's going on over here?!??!
 I don't even know!
-I do know though, that I am still very much enjoying trying out new perfumes.
+I do know though, that I am still very much enjoying trying out new perfumes and I am so happy to have a great big bottle of La Vie Est Belle in my perfume collection.